early Reassurance scaN £45.00

 - confirm the identification of a single or multiple pregnancy

-- measure baby to confirm gestation and provide you with an estimated due date (EDD)
+- measure baby to confirm gestational age and provide you with an estimated due date (EDD)

-- allow you to more accurately plan for additional tests such as Nuchal Translucency
+- allow you to more accurately plan for additional tests such as NIPT or Nuchal Translucency

 As this is an abdominal scan it may be helpful to wear clothing that allows the sonographer easy access to your tummy region.